yusha-g/Structural-Engineering-Calculations/understanding_developer_test_2.md

 - **Bottom Main Reinforcement (As_bott_prov) and Top Main Reinforcement (As_top_prov):** These describe the amount of reinforcement used.

+#### Local Input - Effective Depth Calculations

+- **Effective Depth Calculations:**

+  - **dFromTop := h - covBott**
+    This formula is calculating the effective depth of the section from the top.
+It's taking the overall depth of the section (h) and subtracting the distance from the surface to the bottom reinforcement (covBott).

+  - **dFromBott := h - covTop**
+    This formula is calculating the effective depth of the section from the bottom.
+It's taking the overall depth of the section (h) and subtracting the distance from the surface to the top reinforcement (covTop).

+To put it simply, these calculations are finding out how deep into the section you can go from the top and bottom before you encounter the reinforcement.
+This information is crucial for understanding how the section will behave under different types of loads.

 ### 5. Analysis Results:

 - **Moment (M):** This is the bending force applied to the beam, measured in kilonewton-meters (kNm).